CheshireCaat/browser-with-fingerprints/README.md

 ### Configuring browser version

-Now it is possible to change the browser version while using the plugin - the engine may come with several different builds of the browser.
+You can change the browser version right while using the plugin - the engine may come with several different builds of the browser.

-In order to do this, use the **version** property.
-It defaults to `default`, which means that the latest available version will be used:
+In order to do this, use the **useBrowserVersion** method or the **version** property (deprecated).
+The last one defaults to `default`, which means that the latest available version will be used:

 ```js
 const { plugin } = require('browser-with-fingerprints');